Want to visit a fairy-tale castle?

 - 1h30 drive from Glasgow

-- 2h40 drive from Edinburgh - it can be visited on a day tour from Edinburgh
+- 2h40 drive from Edinburgh - it can be visited by car on a day trip from Edinburgh

 - 30min drive from Tarbet (mid of Loch Lomond, Trossachs) via a stunning road in Glen Croe through the Argyll Forest

-- And if you don't want to drive, check out the programme of this great day trip from Edinburgh that will allow you to visit the castle and see amazing scenery.
+- And if you don't want to drive, check out the program of this great day trip from Edinburgh that will allow you to visit the castle and see amazing scenery.

 Inveraray Castle, with its GPS coordinates, is included in my travel guides eBooks that help you plan amazing road trips in Scotland: